q-Special functions, a tutorial

 \nextex Show that

 Show that both Newton's binomial formula and the formula

 are limit cases of the above formula.

 \Sec2 {$q$-Analogues of the classical orthogonal polynomials} Originally by classical orthogonal polynomials were only meant the three families of Jacobi, Laguerre and Hermite polynomials, but recent insights consider a much bigger class of polynomials as ``classical''.
 On the one hand, there is an extension to hypergeometric orthogonal polynomials up to the ${}_4F_3$ level and including certain discrete orthogonal polynomials.
 These are brought together in the Askey tableau, cf.{} Table 1.
 On the other hand there are $q$-analogues of all the families in the Askey tableau, often several $q$-analogues for one classical family (cf.{} Table 2 for some of them).
 The master class of all these $q$-analogues is formed by the celebrated Askey-Wilson polynomials.
 They contain all other families described in this chapter as special cases or limit cases.
 Good references for this chapter are Andrews \& Askey \ref{AnAs85} and Askey \& Wilson \ref{AsWi85}.
+See Koekoek \& Swarttouw \ref{KoeSwa} for a quite comprehensive list of formulas.
 See also Atakishiyev, Rahman \& Suslov \ref{AtRaSu93} for a somewhat different approach.

 Some parts of this section contain surveys without many proofs.
 However, the subsections \the\sectionnumber.3 and \the\sectionnumber.4 on big and little $q$-Jacobi polynomials and \the\sectionnumber.5 and \the\sectionnumber.6 on the Askey-Wilson integral and related polynomials are rather self-contained.